 After the Saskatchewan Party formed government in November 2007, Premier Brad Wall appointed Bill as the Minister of Energy and Resources, Minister Responsible for Saskatchewan Power Corporation, Minister Responsible for Uranium Development Partnership, and the Minister Responsible for Innovation.
 In 2010, Bill's cabinet duties changed to include SaskTel and the Global Transportation Hub (GTH).

-In 2012, Premier Brad Wall appointed Bill as Minister of the Economy, Minister Responsible for the Global Transportation Hub, and Minister Responsible for Saskatchewan Power Corporation.
-Bill has also served as a member of the caucus Planning and Priorities Committee, the Crown Investments Corporation Board, chair of the cabinet Red Tape Committee, and chair of the Global Transportation Hub Committee.
+Bill has previously served as Minister of the Economy, as well as a member of the caucus Planning and Priorities Committee, the Crown Investments Corporation Board, chair of the cabinet Red Tape Committee, and chair of the Global Transportation Hub Committee.
+He is currently a member of the Standing Committee on the Economy.

 Bill and his wife Lynn operate a pedigree seed farm near Eston.
 They have two children.